CSCI128/packtrain/README.md

 The 128 grading management and migration website monorepo.

 # Setup TODO
-- Authorization & authentication things on backend
+- Authorization & authentication things on backend (auth provider https://goauthentik.io)
+    - get it set up with spring and the school azure
 - Setup proxy for local development
 - Docker compose things
+- OpenAPI stuff

-# Development Environments
+# Development Environment

 All development environments will have a Docker Compose which launches them, but to run them individually, read the next sections for directions.